GoodCloud/django-zebra/README.md

 ## Webhooks ##

-Zebra provides handling of all the webhooks that stripe sends back, and calls a set of signals, so you can plug your app in as needed.
-To use the webhooks.
+Zebra handling all the webhooks that stripe sends back and calls a set of signals that you can plug your app into.
+To use the webhooks:

 * Include the zebra urls
 * Update your stripe account to point to your webhook URL (aka https://www.mysite.com/zebra/webhooks)